zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 ...
 ```

 This node is in us-east-1.
-If PX is started in other zones, then when a volume with greater than 1 replication factor is created, it will have the replicas automatically created in other nodes in other zones.
+If Portworx is started in other zones, then when a volume with greater than 1 replication factor is created, it will have the replicas automatically created in other nodes in other zones.

 #### Topology in on-premise deployments: {#topology-in-on-premise-deployments}